AbelG101/React-capstone/README.md

 ### Prerequisites

-- use git clone in order to get the copy this repo.
-You need to have atleast basic understanding of JavaScript.
+- use git clone to get the copy of this repo.
+You need to have at least a basic understanding of JavaScript.

 ## Setup